 Walters & Associates, CPAs offers a free, no obligation consultation to answer any questions you may have about audit requirements for your companies benefit plan.

-What are the 401(k) audit requirements and due dates?
+What are the employee benefit plan audit requirements and due dates?

 What information and documentation do I need to send you?

 We will send you a request list at the beginning of the audit process that contains the information we need to start and successfully complete your audit.
 We also work with your plan’s service provider(s) to securely access information directly from them (or their site) for efficiency and to reduce the burden.
 Our commitment is to make your life easy!

 - 100% Remote – No hassle or office disruption, and we’re licensed in most states.

 - Timely – You won’t miss your regulatory deadline because of us.